mfvianna/emtm/README.rst

 Introduction
 ============

-emtm is the Extended Micro Terminal Multiplexer, a terminal multiplexer.
+emtm is the Extended Micro Terminal Multiplexer, a terminal multiplexer based on the Micro Terminal Multiplexer (mtm) project.

 It has four major features/principles: